kapeleshh/qeeg/CONTRIBUTING.md

-# Contributing to Epilepsy-EEG
+# Contributing to Qeeg

-Thank you for considering contributing to Epilepsy-EEG!
+Thank you for considering contributing to Qeeg!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents